bogadrian/gatsby-final/src/posts/park-your-tir.md

 You can click that marker and a window will open.
 On that window a button exists.
 Button which if it is clicked, will take you to a place page.

-A place can be created with photos, title, description and rating.
+<center>A place can be created with photos, title, description and rating.</center>

 Others users can comment on that place.
 They can update or delete their comment.
 So can you, the owner of that place (if you created it), for the place itself or for our own comments.